 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21078):

-The TWT scheduling AP includes a broadcast TWT element in the Beacon frame that indicates a broadcast TWT at or after which the AP intends to send Trigger frames, or DL BUs to the TWT scheduled STAs.
+The TWT scheduling AP includes a broadcast TWT element in the Beacon frame that indicates a broadcast TWT SP during(#21078) which the AP intends to send Trigger frames, or DL BUs to the TWT scheduled STAs.
 STA 1 and STA 2 wake to receive the Beacon determine the broadcast TWT.
 During the trigger-enabled TWT SP the AP sends a Trigger frame to which STA 1 and STA 2 indicate that they are awake during the TWT SP.
 STA 1 indicates that it is awake by sending a PS-Poll and STA 2 indicates that it is awake by sending a QoS Null frame in response to the Trigger frame.
 STA 1 and STA 2 receive their DL BUs in a subsequent exchange with the AP and go to doze state outside of this TWT SP.

 Each broadcast TWT is uniquely identified by the <broadcast TWT ID, MAC address> tuple, where the broadcast TWT ID is the value of the Broadcast TWT ID subfield and is greater than 0 and the MAC address is the address of the TWT scheduling AP.